-Joshua Cronin joined Ropes & Gray as an associate in the private investment funds group in London in 2012.
+Joshua Cronin joined Ropes & Gray as an associate in the asset management group in London in 2012.
 Josh was seconded to our New York office between 2012- 2015.

 Josh has a wide range of experience in the investment funds arena, advising from inception through final closing of European and international private equity buy-out funds, real estate funds, credit and special situations funds and infrastructure and renewable energy funds, providing advice on fundraising strategies, terms, structure and marketing considerations; drafting legal documentation, representing sponsors in investor negotiations and project managing closing processes.